pulumi/docs/content/docs/reference/pkg/azure-nextgen/streamanalytics/streamingjob.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const streamingJob = new azure_nextgen.streamanalytics.latest.StreamingJob("streamingJob", {
+const streamingJob = new azure_nextgen.streamanalytics.StreamingJob("streamingJob", {
     compatibilityLevel: "1.0",
     dataLocale: "en-US",
     eventsLateArrivalMaxDelayInSeconds: 5,